yaronf/composite-mldsa/draft-reddy-tls-composite-mldsa.md

 # Signature Algorithm Restrictions

 TLS 1.3 removed support for RSASSA-PKCS1-v1_5 {{RFC8017}} in CertificateVerify messages, opting for RSASSA-PSS instead.
-Similarly, this document restricts the use of the composite signature algorithms mldsa44_rsa_pkcs1_sha256 and mldsa65_rsa_pkcs1_sha384 to the "signature_algorithms_cert" extension.
+Similarly, this document restricts the use of the composite signature algorithms mldsa44_rsa2048_pkcs1_sha256, mldsa65_rsa3072_pkcs1_sha256, and mldsa65_rsa4096_pkcs1_sha384 algorithms to the "signature_algorithms_cert" extension.
 These composite signature algorithms MUST NOT be used with the "signature_algorithms" extension.
-These values refer solely to signatures which appear in certificates (see {{Section 4.4.2.2 of RFC8446})} and are not defined for use in signed TLS handshake messages.
+These values refer solely to signatures which appear in certificates (see {{Section 4.4.2.2 of RFC8446}}) and are not defined for use in signed TLS handshake messages.

-To enforce these rules, a violation of the expected usage of these signature algorithms will result in the transmission of a "illegal_parameter" alert.
+A peer that receives a CertificateVerify message indicating the use of the RSASSA-PKCS1-v1_5 algorithm as one of the component signature algorithms MUST terminate the connection with a fatal illegal_parameter alert.

 # Selection Criteria for Composite Signature Algorithms